Ericblak/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-task to Delete the file betty.
+task to Delete the directory my_first_directory that is in the /tmp directory.

-The file betty is in /tmp/my_first_directory